jhollist/jhollist.github.io/_posts/2018-01-18-rstudio-server-on-a-chromebook.md

 `/sbin/iptables -I INPUT -p tcp --dport 4321 -j` to open up the port for Hugo.
 I'm switching to `blogdown` for my website and wanted to be able to easily get at the preview versions.

+*update 2018-01-30:* Actually forgot to do this with my test of the xfce desktop and I had no trouble access the server.
+So, apparently not needed.
+I'm keep the instructions here mostly so I have access to them if other things (i.e. hugo) do require them.

 Get RStudio server running and access it
 ----------------------------------------